puffert/eriksson/src/content/blog/manual-prompt-injection.md

 draft: false
 ---

-Here’s a draft article you can drop straight into your site and then link to the bigger “mathematical framework” piece.

----

-# Direct and Indirect Prompt Injection Testing for AI Security Professionals

 Prompt injection is the LLM equivalent of SQL injection: you craft text that hijacks the model’s instruction-processing pipeline.

 At a high level you get two families: